Felony 11-79

-Felony 11-79, known in Japan as Runabout (ランナバウト, Rannabauto), is a video game developed by Climax and published by Yanoman and ASCII for the PlayStation in 1997.
+Felony 11-79, known in Japan as Runabout (ランナバウト, Rannabauto), is a racing video game developed by Climax and published by Yanoman and ASCII for the PlayStation in 1997.
 It was part of a late 1990s wave of driving games which encourage the player to create chaos and destruction, being preceded by Die Hard Trilogy and Carmageddon.
-A sequel to the game, called Super Runabout: San Francisco Edition, was released in 2000.
+A sequel to the game, Runabout 2, was released in 2000.

 Gameplay

 Felony 11-79 is a racing game that also has elements of adventure games.

-The first release in the Runabout series was known as Felony 11–79 outside Asia, with Kan Naito as designer and producer.
+The first release in the Runabout series was known as Felony 11-79 outside Asia, with Kan Naito as designer and producer.
 The game takes place in three separate gaming environments (known as Down Town, Sea Side, Metro City) with a test course while later games in the series use one city.
 Players spend the majority of game time unlocking numerous bonus vehicles.
 The players can choose the settings for the performance of the car, including steering, front and rear suspension, grip balance, acceleration and braking.
 Each car has its own performance rating (including horsepower, torque, length, weight, and fuel).
 The player may need to refuel the tank.